thagabe/WSL2-Linux-Kernel/Documentation/userspace-api/iommufd.rst

    on the IOAS must operate equally on each of the iommu_domains inside of it.

 2. IOMMUFD_OBJ_DEVICE is created when an external driver calls the IOMMUFD kAPI to bind a device to an iommufd.
-The driver is expected to implement proper a set of ioctls to allow userspace to initiate the binding operation.
+The driver is expected to implement a set of ioctls to allow userspace to initiate the binding operation.
 Successful completion of this operation establishes the desired DMA ownership over the device.
 The driver must also set the driver_managed_dma flag and must not touch the device until this operation succeeds.

 3. IOMMUFD_OBJ_HW_PAGETABLE is created when an external driver calls the IOMMUFD kAPI to attach a bound device to an IOAS.
 Similarly the external driver uAPI